 NACD Director's Handbook on Cyber-Risk Oversight

-The NACD Director’s Handbook on Cyber-Risk Oversight is built around five core principles that are applicable to board members of public companies, private companies, and nonprofit organizations of all sizes and in every industry sector.
+The NACD Director’s Handbook on Cyber-Risk Oversight is built around five core principles that are applicable to boards of public companies, private companies, and nonprofit organizations of all sizes and in every industry sector.
 The Handbook was the first non-government resource to be featured on the U.S. Department of Homeland Security’s US-CERT C3 Voluntary Program website.

 How directors can use this resource: